Multimeter Working Principle

 To measure resistance by the multimeter, a suitable range is selected.
 Then the meter leads are shorted, and variable resistance r is adjusted to give full-scale deflection.

-Under this condition, the resistance between test leads is zero; therefore, the scale of ohmmeter Indicates zero on the extreme right end.
+Under this condition, the resistance between test leads is zero; therefore, the scale of the ohmmeter indicates zero on the extreme right end.
 Then the resistance under measurement is connected between terminals test leads.

 Sensitivity of Multimeter

-When such a meter is connected in the circuit to measure voltage, it will draw negligible current, thus will measure the correct voltage.
+When such a meter is connected to the circuit to measure voltage, it will draw negligible current and, thus will measure the correct voltage.
 The sensitivity of a multimeter varies from 8k ohm per volt to 20k ohm per volt.

 Leave a Comment